punit1108/upstatejs/README.md

 the response has the following keys

-- service `string` - name of the service
+- service - `string` - name of the service
-- status `boolean`  - true if the service is healthy else false
+- status - `boolean`  - true if the service is healthy else false
-- message `string`  - human readable string to interpret the situation of service.
+- message - `string`  - human readable string to interpret the situation of service.
-- data `Object` - may or may not exist.
+- data - `Object` - may or may not exist.
 Response object.

+A list of services available can be found by

+    downy.list()

+which return an `array` with name of the services available.